 Our data analysis relies primarily on two main sources.
-The first is the Longitudinal Business Database (LBD), which a restricted-use business establishment dataset from the U.S. Census Bureau (United States Census Bureau, 2022).3 The second main dataset is the CRSP/Compustat Merged database (Center for Research in Security Prices, 2020).
+The first is the Longitudinal Business Database (LBD), which a restricted-use business establishment dataset from the U.S. Census Bureau (United States Census Bureau, 2022).5 The second main dataset is the CRSP/Compustat Merged database (Center for Research in Security Prices, 2020).
 This dataset is provided by the Wharton Research Data Services (WRDS).
 We merge these datasets together to form a firm-year level panel that includes both financial variables as well as payroll and employment data.
-We also utilize various standard macroeconomic and financial time series as auxillary data.
+We also utilize various standard macroeconomic and financial time series as auxiliary data.
 The remainder of this section provides more detail on the LBD (Section 2.1) and discusses the merged dataset (Section 2.2).
+Appendix B provides more information on the data and variable construction.

-3We would like to thank Bryan Seegmiller, Lawrence Schmidt, Dimitris Papanikolaou, and Jonathan Rothbaum for providing access to these data.
+5We would like to thank Bryan Seegmiller, Lawrence Schmidt, Dimitris Papanikolaou, and Jonathan Rothbaum for providing access to these data.